-Projects that are considered severable and are funded with an annual appropriation (e.g. O&M funds) have statutory limitations on the period of performance.
-Projects that are non-severable do not have period of performance limitations but must be fully funded at award.
+Projects that are considered severable and are funded with an annual appropriation have statutory limitations on the period of performance.
+Projects that are non-severable, and are funded with an annual appropriation (e.g. 0&M funds), do not have period of performance limitations but must be fully funded at award.
 It is also important to note that severability is based on the nature of the work not the budget available.
-The sponsor should verify with their agency Financial Manager/Budget Specialist if they are unsure as to the severability or Period of Performance restrictions based on the appropriation.
+The sponsor should verify with their agency Financial Manager/Budget Specialist if they are unsure as to the severability or period of performance restrictions based on the appropriation.
 The Requesting Agency and Servicing Agency must coordinate on the severability of the work.